FaizalRahman01/Ransomware_Simulator/README.md

 | Deleted Originals | Like Android, original files are removed post-encryption |
 | Console Output (Optional) | If enabled, success/failure messages shown via command-line or pop-up logs |

+# Screenshots Of Application
+### Installation Prompt
+This is how the fake **Spotify Mod** installation prompt appears when the APK is sideloaded: